 Think about it for a minute…What if the Oilers took Adam Larsson on draft day?
 Could you imagine?
 The defence might actually shape up this year.
 Throw me in Ryan Whitney, Ladislav Smid, a Larsson, a Wisniewski, a Foster and a Peckham?
 I’d feel pretty good about opening up with those six on my blue in October.
 Could the Oilers actually…be…competitive?!?

 It’s a far fetch that the Oilers will reach this point in question.
 It’s a distinct possibility that the Canadiens will see Wisniewski in their long term plans – about $13M of salary is falling off the books with contracts from Roman Hamrlik, Hal Gill and Andrei Markov expiring.
 If the Canadiens go over the top with a six million dollar figure over the next four or five years, then it was nice to dream.

 But if Wisniewski is still an unrestricted free agent come 01 July, pick up the phone, and tell him how much you’d like to see him in copper and blue.

 Click Here to visit our NHL main page “Too Many Men” – Fansided’s Hockey Home on the Internets

-Topics: James Wisniewski
+Tags: James Wisniewski